HBDigitalLabs/BitroSynth1515/README.md

 # BitroSynth1515
-This project is a synthesizer that produces 4 different waveforms (Sawtooth, Noise, Square, Triangle) NAudio and WinForms libraries are used
+This project is a synthesizer that produces 4 different waveforms (Sawtooth, Noise,Sine,Pink Noise, Square, Triangle) NAudio and WinForms libraries are used

 ## 📜 Third-Party Licenses